relevantGRC/grc_portfolio/README.md

 ## Repository Structure

-This repository is part of a progressive release strategy for my upcoming book.
+This repository is part of a progressive release strategy for my upcoming book [GRC Engineering: Building Secure, Compliant AWS Environments](https://grcengineeringbook.com/).
 Currently, it includes:

 ```
 GRC_Portfolio/